Our story is pretty simple!

 From a fixer upper, to a subdivision, to a condo we can help you!

 We've created a shop with lots of handmades, one-of-a-kind finds mixed with reproductions, metals with wood and of course the most beautiful country & vintage Christmas merchandise.
-We been serving our customers for over 7 years and our products are in homes just like yours across the U. S. and several other countries!
+We've been serving our customers for over 7 years and our products are in homes just like yours across the U. S. and several other countries!
 Our current storefront opened in August, 2014, with an expansion in late 2017.

 We are blessed to have a very talented staff.
 Each of them bring their own passion and talents and above all they are friendly people who want to help you.